daattali/beautiful-jekyll/_posts/2021-01-29-throw-out-the-cleaning-routine-and-try-this-instead.md

 # Create your own master cleaning task list with a free printable

 _If you like the sounds of a master cleaning task list and want to try it out for yourself, I created a simple blank master cleaning task list printable for you to fill in.
 You can download it_ [_here_](https://mailchi.mp/b99d58a9c22d/master-cleaning-task-list)_.
-And if you'd like to simplify your home even more, my course - Simplify Your Home Life: a course for busy moms is open.
+And if you'd like to simplify your home even more, my course - Simplify Your Home Life: a course for busy moms is open and is 50% off!
 You can take a look at that_ [_here_](www.simplehomemom.com/course)_._

 ![Cleaning supplies on a table with gloves.](/uploads/throw-out-the-cleaning-routine-and-try-this-instead.jpg "Throw Out The Cleaning Routine and Try This Instead SHM")